John Rooney (footballer)

 John Richard Rooney (born 17 December 1990) is an English professional manager and former footballer who played as an attacking midfielder.
-He is head coach of National League North club, Macclesfield.
+He is currently manager of National League North club Macclesfield.

 He is the younger brother of former England forward Wayne Rooney.
 Although born in England, Rooney expressed a desire to represent the Republic of Ireland at international level.

 Early life

 John Rooney was born in Liverpool, Merseyside to Jeanette Maria Rooney (née Morrey) and Thomas Wayne Rooney.
-He is of Irish descent and was brought up in Croxteth with older brothers Graeme and Wayne; all three attended Our Lady and St. Swithin's primary school and the De La Salle Humanities College.
+He is of Irish descent and Polish-Jewish descent.
+Rooney was brought up in Croxteth with older brothers Graeme and Wayne; all three attended Our Lady and St. Swithin's primary school and the De La Salle Humanities College.

 Playing career

 Macclesfield Town

 John Rooney started at the Everton Youth Academy at the age of six.
 After being released by Everton, Rooney moved to Macclesfield Town in 2002, where he signed professional terms on 14 July 2008, 4 months after his professional debut against Barnet on 24 March 2008.
 His first ever career goal came against Dagenham & Redbridge in a 2–1 loss on 28 March 2009.
 Rooney's Macclesfield contract expired at the end of the 2009–10 season (after refusing to sign a new contract).